emrdgrmnci/Onboarding/README.md

 # Onboarding

-It's a spinner overlap style Carousel example which implemented using MVVM architecture and DataSource pattern.
+It's a spinner overlap style Carousel example which implemented in UICollectionViewFlowLayout using MVVM architecture and DataSource pattern.

 ![Alt text](carousel.gif) / ![]